Human-Augment-Analytics/Higher-Ed/README.md

 Scripts here have been abandoned for the time being.

 ## Moving from Junkyard/Thrift Shop to Graveyard
 Please refer to [Picking Up Files](#picking-up-files) to see how to download a project.
-Now navigate to Graveyward, click 'Add file', then 'Upload files' and/or drag the parent folder into the window.
+Now navigate to Graveyard, click 'Add file', then 'Upload files' and/or drag the parent folder into the window.